Antoine Froment: Geneva Reformation

-After the people of Geneva had successfully overthrown their prince-bishop, Duke Charles III of Savoy in 1533, Protestant leaders acted swiftly to influence the Genevans to their side.
+After the people of Geneva had successfully overthrown their prince-bishop, Pierre de La Baume in 1533, Protestant leaders acted swiftly to influence the Genevans to their side.
 With the convincing of William Farel and his accomplice Froment, the government officially supported the Reformation in 1536.
 Both Farel and Froment were supported by the city of Bern to fulfill this goal.

 While in Geneva, Froment founded a school and offered a free education in French reading and writing to anyone who would listen, and used the classroom as a forum for sermons and Romanist criticism.
 However at the time townspeople were strongly averse to the stringent religious ideas of Froment and Calvin, and during an outdoor sermon Froment was interrupted by angry clergy and townspeople and forced to flee.
 He often secretly returned to the city to assist his fellow reformers.
 Froment's role in the new church was replaced by Pierre Viret.